CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default router bgp neighbor swp51 timers connection-retry 30.
+cumulus@switch:~$ nv set vrf default router bgp neighbor swp51 timers connection-retry 30.
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 # nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> timers hold</h>

 Configures the hold time in seconds.
 If BGP does not receive a keepalive or update message from the peer within the hold time, it declares the peer down and withdraws all routes received by this peer from the local BGP table.
 The default value is 9 seconds.

 ### Command Syntax